telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 This property is used to control how images are exported.
 The available options are as external file or as embedded images.

+> When an image with Uri source is imported it is always exported with URI and the __ImagesExportMode__ property is not respected.
+If you need to respect this property you could convert the ImageSource property of the __Image__ to __ImageSource__.

 ### ImagesFolderPath